DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 # Installation
 As this package is currently only available on GitHub, an installation via source is necessary.
 In the near future this package will also be made available via the Python Package Index (PyPI).

 To install the package the [GitHub repository](https://github.com/DisyInformationssysteme/cadenza-analytics-python) needs to be cloned.
-Once the repository is locally available the package can be installed via pip.
+Once the repository is locally available the package can be installed via `pip`.
 Navigate to the root folder of the project and run:

 ```
 pip install .